snightshade/snightshade/README.md

 # Hi!
-### My name is Astelle Nightshade, dragon with an internet connection.
+### My name is Astelle.
+I'm a dragon who found herself on the internet.
 (You can also call me Luna, Rika, or Rya.
 I go by she/they.)

 I like to code things.